Algae Green Pool Algae Green Pool — Can Pool Algae Be Brown? Types, ID & Treatment Guide

 Is brown stuff in my pool actually algae or something else?

-So I've been dealing with this brownish gunk floating around my pool and I'm honestly not sure what I'm looking at.
+According to my pool guy I've done everything right — shocked twice, scrubbed every surface, ran the pump nonstop — but this mysterious brown crud keeps coming back.
 I know green algae is the usual suspect, but this stuff is definitely more brown/yellowish.
 Is that even a thing with pool algae?

 I'm trying to figure out if I need to shock it like regular algae or if there's some other treatment I should be doing.
 Don't want to waste a bunch of chemicals if I'm treating the wrong problem!